SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

    :alt: message_structure ::= action ( SPACE specifier ( SPACE data )? )?

-i.e. message starts with an action keyword, followed optionally by one space and a specifier (not containing spaces), followed optionally by one space and a JSON-text formatted value (see :RFC:`8259`) called data, which absorbs the remaining characters up to the final LF.
+i.e. message starts with an action keyword, followed optionally by one space and a specifier (not containing spaces), followed optionally by one space and a JSON-value (see :RFC:`8259`) called data, which absorbs the remaining characters up to the final LF.

 :Note:
-    numerical values and strings appear 'naturally' formatted in JSON-text, i.e. 5.0 or "a string".
+    numerical values and strings appear 'naturally' formatted in JSON-value, i.e. 5.0 or "a string".

 The specifier consists of a module identifier and for most actions followed by a colon as separator and a parameter or command identifier: